StockSharp/doc/en/topics/api/strategies/event_model/samples/rule_order.md

     sub.WhenTickTradeReceived(this).Do(() =>
     {
-        var order = this.BuyAtMarket(10000000);
+        var order = CreateOrder(Sides.Buy, default, 10000000);

         var ruleReg = order.WhenRegistered(this);
         var ruleRegFailed = order.WhenRegisterFailed(this);

         ruleReg
-            .Do(() => this.AddInfoLog("Order №2 Registered"))
+            .Do(() => LogInfo("Order №2 Registered"))
             .Once()
             .Apply(this)
             .Exclusive(ruleRegFailed);

         ruleRegFailed
-            .Do(() => this.AddInfoLog("Order №2 RegisterFailed"))
+            .Do(() => LogInfo("Order №2 RegisterFailed"))
             .Once()
             .Apply(this)
             .Exclusive(ruleReg);

         RegisterOrder(order);
     }).Once().Apply(this);

+    // Sending request for subscribe to market data.
+    Subscribe(sub);

     base.OnStarted(time);
 }
 ```

-## Working Logic
+## Logic

 ### First Set of Rules

-- Creates a market buy order for 1 unit when a tick is received
+- When a tick is received, creates an order to buy 1 unit
+- The order is created using the `CreateOrder` method, specifying direction, price (default = market), and volume
-- Sets up rules for handling successful registration and registration failure
+- Sets rules for processing successful registration and registration errors
 - The rules are mutually exclusive and trigger only once

 ### Second Set of Rules

-- Creates a market buy order for 10,000,000 units when the next tick is received
+- When the next tick is received, creates an order to buy 10,000,000 units
-- Similarly sets up rules for handling successful registration and registration failure
+- Similarly sets rules for processing successful registration and registration errors
 - The rules are also mutually exclusive and trigger only once

 ## Features

-- Demonstrates the creation of rules for handling order registration events
+- Demonstrates creating rules for processing order registration events
 - Uses the mechanism of mutually exclusive rules (`Exclusive`)
-- Shows an example of logging information about order events
+- Shows an example of logging information about order events using the `LogInfo` method
 - Illustrates the use of `Once()` to limit rule triggering
-- Creates orders with different volumes to demonstrate various scenarios (successful registration and registration failure)
+- Creates orders with different volumes to demonstrate various scenarios (successful registration and registration error)